Procurement Explained

 2. Who is the supplier, really?

 Try to find out the supplier’s objectives.
 Especially with strategic suppliers, think beyond just price and volume goals.
+When supplier motivations are understood early, negotiations are more likely to result in a durable final agreement.

 This information allows you to prepare to address their issues and explore creative solutions ahead of time.